 Title of Court Case:

 What kind of case is mentioned (domestic relations, criminal, civil)?

 Give a one-sentence summary of the facts of the case

-NAVIs in the control of the control

 Which court is hearing or heard this case (county, district, appellate)?

 What are the arguments of the appellant?

 What are the main arguments of the appellee?

 How you would decide this case?

-Trow you would decide this ease.